 The release of funds brings the total available money for the international effort to $750 million.
 At least 3,866 people have died of from an outbreak of Ebola in West Africa.

-Updating: At least 4,869 people have died from an outbreak of Ebola in West Africa, according to the World Health Organization.
-Another strain of the virus in the Democratic Republic of Congo has killed at least 41.
+Updating: At least 5,459 people have died from an outbreak of Ebola in West Africa, according to the World Health Organization.

 An ABC News video documented how it is easier to help dead Ebola patients than ones who are alive.
 Warning: disturbing images.

 At least 3,700 children in West Africa have lost one or both parents to Ebola, according to UNICEF.

 There are hundreds of bits of data behind the apocalyptic estimate from the Centers for Disease Control, but just one of them drove the headline-grabbing, worst-case scenario.
 What are the chances it’s right?